Jendnice/challenge_accepted/README.md

 ## Additional Information

-This is a portfolio project for the React/Redux section of Flatiron School's Online Software Engineering program.
+This is a portfolio project for the React-Redux section of Flatiron School's Online Software Engineering program.
 For more information, see
 [Building a client-side application with React-Redux](https://github.com/learn-co-students/react-redux-assessment-online-web-ft-090919).